Far-right politics in Croatia: Croatian Wikipedia

-In September 2013 complaints about right-wing bias of administrators and editors on the Croatian Wikipedia arose.
-Those complaints were already present, but they started receiving media attention after the launch of a Facebook page titled Razotkrivanje sramotne hr.wikipedije (Exposing the shameful Croatian Wikipedia) whose creators warned the media about the bias.
+In September 2013, complaints about right-wing bias of administrators and editors on the Croatian Wikipedia arose.
+Those complaints were already present, but they began to receive media attention after the launch of a Facebook page titled "Razotkrivanje sramotne hr.wikipedije" (English: "Exposing the shameful Croatian Wikipedia") whose creators warned the media about the bias.
 Croatia's Minister of Science, Education and Sports, Željko Jovanović, called for pupils and students in Croatia to avoid using the Croatian Wikipedia.
 Snježana Koren, a historian at the Faculty of Humanities and Social Sciences, University of Zagreb, has judged the disputed articles as "biased and malicious, partly even illiterate".
 She further added that "These are the types of articles you can find on the pages of fringe organizations and movements, but there should be no place for that on Wikipedia", expressing doubts on the ability of its authors to distinguish good from evil.
 Koren concludes that the ulterior motive of such writings is to rehabilitate the Independent State of Croatia, a Nazi Germany puppet state, and that "there is no other way to characterize such efforts than as Ustashe movement".